poanetwork/poa-ballot-stats/README.md

 It requires a recent version of [Rust](https://www.rust-lang.org/), and needs to communicate with a fully synchronized node that is connected to the network:
 [POA installation](https://github.com/poanetwork/wiki/wiki/POA-Installation).
+Note that `poa-ballot-stats` needs access to the network's full logs, so the node must run with `--pruning=archive --no-warp`.

 You can view the command line options with `-h`, and specify a different endpoint if your node e.g. uses a non-standard port.
 By default, it tries to connect to a local node `http://127.0.0.1:8545`.